Komelaws/alx-system_engineering-devops/0x01-shell_permissions/README.md

-owner and group owners no permission
+zero zero permission and all permission